zeroc-ice/ice-packaging/ice/pypi/README.rst

 install using ``python setup.py install`` instead, be aware that the Slice-to- Python compiler (``slice2py``) will not be available.

-On Linux and OS X, the build of the package requires Ice to be installed on the system.
-If you want to build Ice statically with the package instead, you can provide the --with-builtin-ice option to setup.py install.
+By default, Ice is built statically with the package.
+On Linux and OS X, you can instead build the package with the system installed Ice shared libraries.
+To do so, you can provide the --with-installed-ice option to setup.py install.
 With pip, you should pass the --install-option="--with-builtin-ice" option to pip install.

-On Windows, the package doesn't require Ice to be installed on the system, Ice is always built and statically linked with the package.

 Home Page
 ---------